Vaccine Info

 October 16, 2020 - Rabies virus-based COVID-19 vaccine CORAVAX™ induces high levels of neutralizing antibodies against SARS-CoV-2.
 The results presented in this preclinical study indicate that CORAVAX is an excellent candidate vaccine against COVID-19.

-May 20, 2020 - Bharat Biotech and Thomas Jefferson University of Philadelphia have signed an exclusive deal to develop a new vaccine candidate for COVID-19 invented at Jefferson.
+May 20, 2020 - Thomas Jefferson University of Philadelphia has signed an exclusive deal to develop a new vaccine, COVID-19 vaccine candidates, Jefferson.
 The novel vaccine was developed using an existing deactivated rabies vaccine as a vehicle for coronavirus proteins.

 April 7, 2020 - Researchers at the Jefferson Vaccine Center at Thomas Jefferson University announced they have a COVID-19 vaccine candidate that could cover a global need.
 “Our vaccine candidate, CORAVAX™, is made from part of the current coronavirus, and that is combined with another proven vaccine that serves as a carrier of sorts,” says Matthias Schnell, Ph.D., Director of the Jefferson Vaccine Center.
-“The benefit is that the ‘carrier’ vaccine has already been rigorously tested and shown to be safe and effective.
-There are manufacturing plants worldwide already running and with the technological know-how to produce large quantities of that vaccine.
+“The benefit is that the ‘carrier’ vaccine has already been rigorously tested and proven safe and effective.
+There are manufacturing plants worldwide already that have ning and with the technological know-how to produce large quantities of that vaccine.
 We can leverage that efficiency and safety record.”

 Clinical Trials